Introduction

 A well-constructed roadmap is typically segmented into various sections, each addressing a specific aspect of SEO.
 It serves as a reference point, ensuring that all activities align with the overarching objectives and that the journey towards enhanced visibility is systematic and organised.

 This article provides an in-depth exploration of the SEO roadmap tailored specifically for B2B SaaS platforms.
-NUOPTIMA is an expert B2B SaaS SEO Agency, and in this article, we will help you understand the intricacies of audience understanding, goal setting, competitor analysis, and both on-page and off-page optimisation techniques.
+NUOPTIMA is an expert B2B SaaS SEO Agency, and in this article, we will help you understand the intricacies of audience understanding, goal setting, competitor analysis, and both on-page and off-page optimisation services.
 By the end, you will have a clearer understanding of the essential components of an SEO roadmap and its role in shaping the online trajectory of B2B SaaS enterprises.

 Understanding the B2B SaaS Audience